nibtr/clinic-db/README.md

 ## Docs

 For the overview of the business rules (requirements) of the project, please refer to [The Overview Doc](docs/da3-overview.md) (Vietnamese only).

+## Script

+All the script related to the database can be found in the `src` folder

 ## Server